|

 How did it become a myth that photographers had to get releases?

-"we can't buy your images unless you have releases," which photographers
+buy your images unless you have releases."
+They say this because the

 - You never need releases to take pictures.